MichaelCade/90DaysOfDevOps/Days/day68.md

 ### Tags

-As we left our playbook in the session yesterday we would need to run every tasks and play within that playbook.
-Which means we would have to run the webservers and loadbalancer plays and tasks to completion.
+As we left our playbook in the session yesterday we would need to run every task and play within that playbook.
+This means we would have to run the webservers and loadbalancer plays and tasks to completion.

-However tags can enable us to separate these out if we want.
+However, tags can enable us to separate these if we want.
 This could be an efficient move if we have extra large and long playbooks in our environments.

-In our playbook file, in this case we are using [ansible-scenario5](Configmgmt/ansible-scenario5/playbook5.yml)
+In our playbook file, in this case, we are using [ansible-scenario5](Configmgmt/ansible-scenario5/playbook5.yml)

 ```Yaml
 - hosts: webservers